Pierre-François-Léonard Fontaine: Early career

 One of their major collaborations was the Arc de Triomphe du Carrousel, which was modelled on the Arch of Constantine (312 AD) in Rome and which celebrates Napoleon's military victories.
 It is located at the eastern end of the line following the Champs-Élysées, starting at the Arc de Triomphe de l'Étoile and passing through the Tuileries garden.
-Fontaine and Percier also pierced the first, western part of the rue de Rivoli, including its distinctive arcades, and built the northern, 'Rivoli' wing of the Louvre, thereby competing the Cour Carrée.^{:199} Fontaine also served as an advisor on the Arc de Triomphe de l'Étoile.
-Fontaine was also the architect of the Galerie d'Orléans, rebuilt in 1830 on the site of the former Galeries de Bois, as part of the Palais Royal in Paris.
+Fontaine and Percier also pierced the first, western part of the rue de Rivoli, including its distinctive arcades, and built the northern, 'Rivoli' wing of the Louvre Palace, thereby competing the Cour Carrée.^{:199} Fontaine also served as an advisor on the Arc de Triomphe de l'Étoile.
+Fontaine was also the architect of the Galerie d'Orléans, rebuilt in 1830 on the site of the former Galeries de Bois, as part of the Palais-Royal in Paris.
 Most of this Galerie was demolished in the 1930s and the only vestiges are a series of columns on the southern end of the garden.